iserdmi/scrollport-js/README.md

 Set to `true` or `false`, setting the same value for the options `interrupt_user` and `interrupt_scrollport`

 * **`container`**
-Dzheykveri element inside which will be scrolling.
+jQuery element inside which will be scrolling.
 As you can see, the container can be set not only as an argument in a call to the plugin, but the pass option settings.
 The result will be the same.

 * **`delta`** default `{top: 0, left: 0}`
 The value of `top` determines how many pixels from the top should be "do not reach" to `target`.
 The value of `left` determines the number of pixels on the left.
 If you pass the optional number, it will be assumed that you pass `{top: your_number, left: 0} '.